Subscribe to the Aeclectic email newsletter, and receive a free Tarot eBook!

 First published in 1972, The Tarot: The Origins, Meaning and Uses of the Cards has been reprinted in 2007.
 More than just a companion book for the Sheridan-Douglas Tarot, it delves deeper in to the history and esotericism of the Tarot.

-Book - Published by Sheridan-Douglas Press
+By Alfred Douglas · Book · Published by Sheridan-Douglas Press

 Review by Bonnie Cehovet